govau/cga-docs/docs/usage/operationalisation_checklist.md

 **Assessment criteria:** onboarding
 **DSS Criteria:** 4

-In 20NN a moratorium on the creation of new `.gov.au` subdomains was declared.
+A [moratorium on the creation of new `.gov.au` subdomains](https://www.dto.gov.au/standard/moratorium/) is currently in effect.
 Under certain circumstances exceptions can be made, but this process has a long lead time.

 Due to the way SSL certificates work, each new domain name carries with it a cost to purchase and maintain an SSL certificate for the life of your project.

 As with the choice of URL, you should decide on your domain name early in your project timeline.

-TODO(dfc) correct date of moratorium and link to moratorium document.

 # Is your application built in Ruby, Python, Node, Java, or Go?
 **Assessment criteria:** onboarding